 No. You do not need to contact 111 again unless your symptoms have changed or got worse.

 What if my callback is later than I expected?

 If your symptoms have not changed, continue to wait for the nurse to call you.

 What if the symptoms get worse while I’m waiting?

-Call 111 if it's for a child under 5.
-Anyone over the age of 5 can use 111 online or call 111.
+Call 111 for children under 5.
+Anyone over the age of 5 can check their symptoms online or call 111.

 What if I miss the call?

 A nurse will try and call you up to 3 times.
 After the third time, they'll leave a message to say they tried to contact you, but you won't be able to call them back.

 Can I cancel the call?

 No. The nurse needs to check you're ok.
-If you feel better or have got help elsewhere, let them know.
+If you feel better or have got help elsewhere, tell the nurse when they call.